kubesphere/dev-guide/sites/extension-dev-guide/content/en/architecture/_index.md

 ---
 title: System Architecture
 weight: 2
-description: 介绍 KubeSphere LuBan 扩展机制的系统架构
+description: Describes the system architecture of KubeSphere LuBan and its extension mechanism.
 ---

 This topic describes the system architecture of KubeSphere LuBan and its extension mechanism.